 - Develop an awareness of the major discipline from a different scholarly tradition

-- Gain primary research skills from field studies and work with primary sources, such as collecting ethnographic data or working with archeological collections.
+- Gain primary research skills from field studies and work with primary sources, such as collecting ethnographic data.

 - Develop a global perspective